What's Happening

 -

-The #1 song on March 18, 1978 belonged to the Bee GeesClassic Hits WBPM
+The #1 song on April 6, 1975 belonged to Minnie RippertonClassic Hits WBPM

-Night Fever, from Saturday Night Fever, would spend a whopping 8 weeks at the top of the Billboard Singles Chart
+Lovin’ You would be at the top of the Billboard Singles Chart for 1 week

 -

-Heart of Gold would spend 3 weeks on top of the Billboard Singles Chart
+Can’t Buy Me Love would spend 5 weeks atop the Billboard Singles Chart

 -